 There is no doubt that some partners are great; fantastic with the kids, committed to mutual parenting, do their fair share around the house and are very supportive overall.
 But this isn’t always the case.
-And if you add up both paid and unpaid work, the average mum works significantly more than her partner.
-And if you’re a single parent, as 20% of mothers and 7% of fathers in Australia are, you’re getting little to no help at all.
+If you add up both paid and unpaid work, the average mum works significantly more than her partner.
+And if you’re a single parent, as 15% of mothers and 3% of fathers in Australia are, you’re getting little to no help at all.

-Then, in the back of your mind your parent-brain is constantly on the go; to-do lists that never seem to end and always trying to remember one thing or another, forever distracting you and invading your ability to truly relax or take a breath.
+Then, in the back of their minds, parent-brains are constantly on the go; to-do lists that never seem to end and always trying to remember one thing or another, forever distracting us and invading our ability to truly relax or take a breath.

 To add to all of this is the constant anxiety, or worry, that comes with parenthood.
 Termed ‘hyper-vigilance’, it’s basically being in a heightened state of sensory sensitivity, where you are constantly in protection mode on behalf of your children, who are too young to do it for themselves properly, if at all.